Taylor’s Story | Working as a Medical Assistant While She Advances Her Education

 How long did the process take, what type of schooling did you get?

 For medical assisting in California , I needed to go to a medical assisting school.
 I went to a trade school and enrolled into a medical assisting program.
-Medical assisting programs are more about gaining hands-on experience in an actual doctor’s office.
+Medical assisting programs are more about gaining experience in an actual doctor’s office.
 This is how the program was set up,

 - Complete the required amount of classroom lecture credits